Cartographic creations – Refine symbology

 Arctic sea ice has declined since 1979, and it's important for your map to convey that message.
 You'll draw the outlines of a few index years on the map to help tell this story.

-1. In the Contents pane, right-click IceExtent and click Copy.
-Right-click Map and click Paste.
+1. In the Contents pane, right-click IceExtent and choose Copy.

 Paste in the Map context menu